tdseher/addtag-project/README.md

 ### Alignment programs ###
 AddTag comes with wrappers for several alignment programs.
 Depending on your experimental design and computing system, you may decide to use an aligner with no included wrapper.
 To implement your own, create a subclass of Aligner, and put it in a '*.py' file in the 'source/aligners' subdirectory.
 AddTag will automatically make that aligner available for you.

-Let us know what you did, so we can make the code you wrote available to all AddTag users.
+Share your code with us so we can make it available to all AddTag users.

 ### Who do I talk to? ###